Bhaktispace/CustomerEngagementIntelligencePipeline/README.md

 * Customers losing engagement and at risk of churn

 ## Project Goal
-To build a data pipeline using PySpark that transforms raw customer, order and web event data into actionable insights for marketing and stakeholders.
-The pipeline is designed with production-style practices including data quality checks, sessionization logic, reproducibility controls, and explicit handling of edge cases.
+Build an end-to-end customer engagement data pipeline using PySpark that transforms raw customer, order, and web event data into actionable, analytics-ready insights.

+The pipeline is designed with production-style practices, including:

+* Data quality and integrity checks

+* Event sessionization logic

+* Reproducible analysis using a fixed as-of date

+* Explicit handling of inactive and edge-case customers

+The final output is optimized for downstream BI consumption and customer-level engagement analysis.

+## Data Disclaimer

+Synthetic Data Notice

+All datasets used in this project are synthetically generated and designed to simulate realistic customer, transaction, and web behavior patterns.
+No real customer data, personally identifiable information (PII), or proprietary business data is used.

 The final output is optimized for downstream BI consumption and customer engagement analysis.